MMans99/Work-Load-Allocation-Model/README.md

 -> Generates a PDF report for a selected user (under the chairman's/dean's supervision) displaying all his details

-    **[Text me for getting the PDF version since wwkhtmltopdf was used]
+    **[Contact me for getting the PDF version since wwkhtmltopdf was used]

 -> Shows every department and the corrosponding Hours/Week or Hours/Semester